 As bread was a daily part of the listener's menu, so Jesus was indicating that they must "feed" on Him daily to sustain their spiritual life.

 We need to have regular systematic times with the Lord in order to find the wisdom and strength to pursue God's will for us.

 This metaphor of Jesus as bread also demonstrates the closeness and intimacy of our relationship with Him.
 We cannot live without Him and the greater our awareness of this fact, the closer we will draw to Him.

-May you come close to Jesus this season of the year and find in the Bread of life all you need to prepare yourself for the year that is coming next week.
+May you come close to Jesus this season of the year and find in the Bread of life all you need to prepare yourself for the coming new year.